wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

 response to specific criteria of Wazuh rules being matched.
 By default, AR is enabled on all agents and all standard AR commands are defined in ``ossec.conf`` on the Wazuh manager, but no actual criteria for calling the AR commands is included.
-No AR commands will actually be triggered until further configuration is performed on the Wazuh manager.
+No AR commands will be triggered until further configuration is performed on the Wazuh manager.

-For the purpose of automated blocking, a very popular command for blocking in Linux is using the iptables firewall, and in Windows the null routing / blackholing, respectively:
+For automated blocking, a very popular command for blocking in Linux is using the iptables firewall, and in Windows the null routing / blackholing, respectively:

     .. code-block:: xml